2000 Summer Olympics opening ceremony: Tin Symphony

-In the Tin Symphony segment, cases of the European settlement in Australia were shown, and the development of Australia into a rural and civic country.
+In the Tin Symphony segment, the start and consequences of the British settlement in Australia were shown.
 The segment began with the arrival of Captain James Cook, with naturalist Joseph Banks and crew, with bicycles to represent his ship, HM Bark Endeavour, during Captain Cook's exploration of the Australian east coast.
-A caged fake rabbit was shown aboard the ship.
+An arrival of invasive species and symbolised by a fake rabbit inside a cage who was shown aboard the ship.
 The performer acting as Captain Cook lit a firework mark the start of the segment.

-Tin Symphony Part 1— The music, co-written and co-produced by Ian Cooper and John Frohlich, includes an Irish jig montaged with drums, bush sounds and voice.
+Tin Symphony Part 1 — The music, co-written and co-produced by Ian Cooper and John Frohlich, includes an Irish jig montaged with drums, bush sounds and voice.
 A multitude of performers dress as the iconic Australian bushranger Ned Kelly (with costumes based on Sir Sidney Nolan's series of Ned Kelly paintings) then appear onto the stadium floor, with other symbolic items of the outback such as corrugated iron and storm water tanks present.
 A mechanical horse like vehicle was present which then changed into a wind mill.
 Cultural items such as woodcutting and whip cracking were showcased.
 Irish dancers present in this section danced on the corrugated iron sheets, with umbrellas made up to look like giant cogs and wheels to represent the industrial growth of Australia.

-Tin Symphony Part 2— The tempo changes as Australia's rural aspects were introduced.
+Tin Symphony Part 2 — The tempo changes as Australia's rural aspects were introduced.
 In the middle of the stadium floor, a shed was constructed from the corrugated iron sheets.
-Out of the shed comes a unique representation of sheep, an important livestock.
+Out of the shed comes a unique representation of sheep, an important livestock for Australia.
 The sheep were represented by performers in cardboard boxes, that move along with the music.
-Australian suburbia is then represented as the performers emerged from the cardboard boxes with simulations of Victa lawn mowers to form the Olympics Rings.
+Australian suburbia was represented as the performers emerged from the cardboard boxes with Victa lawn mowers to form the Olympics Rings.
 The giant mechanical horse then made another appearance, before the hero girl gave an apple to it.
 At the end of the segment, the mechanical horse neighed to signify the conclusion.